 ◦ 3rd batch: if you apply between May 16th at 12am and June 30th at 11:59pm, you shall get a reply by July 31st

-Students accepted into the program will be required to enroll at one of the three partner institutions (Arts et Métiers ParisTech, Université Paris Descartes or Université PSL).
-It will mainly depend on their background (e.g. students who obtained a Paris Descartes Bachelor degree will enroll there) but it can also depend on a specific grant they may have obtained.
+Students accepted into the program will be required to enroll at one of the three partner institutions (Arts et Métiers ParisTech, Université de Paris or Université PSL).
+It will mainly depend on their background (e.g. students who obtained a Bachelor’s degree from Université de Paris will enroll there) but it can also depend on a specific grant they may have obtained.

 You must save these dates when you decide to apply for our program.